scranton/scranton.github.io/_posts/2019-04-07-ingress_and_beyond.md

 ## Gloo Virtual Services

-Gloo uses a concept called [Virtual Service](https://gloo.solo.io/introduction/concepts#virtual-services) that is derived from similar ideas in Istio/Envoy and is conceptually equivalent to an Ingress resource.
-Easiest to show you the equivalent of example Ingress we've created so far in a Gloo Virtual Service.
+Gloo uses a concept called [Virtual Service](https://gloo.solo.io/introduction/concepts#virtual-services) that is derived from similar ideas in Istio and Envoy and is conceptually equivalent to an Ingress resource.
+Easiest to show you the equivalent of the example Ingress we've created so far in a Gloo Virtual Service.

 ```yaml
 apiVersion: gateway.solo.io/v1